ephraimduncan/awesome-developer-dictionary/README.md

 - **RAML (RESTful API Modeling Language)**: RESTful API Modeling Language is a YAML-based language for describing RESTful APIs.
 It provides all the information necessary to describe RESTful or practically RESTful APIs.
 RAML lets you see what your API looks like as you design it, using easy to read plain text.
 RESTful API Modeling Language (RAML) makes it easy to manage the whole API lifecycle from design to sharing.
 It's concise - you only write what you need to define - and reusable.
 It is machine readable API design that is actually human friendly.
 - **redirects**: Automatic forwards from one URL to another — usually from an old website URL to the same page on a new website (these are called 301 Redirects).
+- **ruby**: Ruby is an interpreted, high-level, general-purpose programming language.
+Ruby is dynamically typed and uses garbage collection and just-in-time compilation.
+- **ruby on rails**: Ruby on Rails, or Rails, is a server-side web application framework written in Ruby under the MIT License.
+Rails is a model–view–controller framework, providing default structures for a database, a web service, and web pages.
 - **recursion**: a process in which a function calls itself as a subroutine. _See [recursion](#recursion)_
 - **regression testing**: Regression testing is re-running functional and non-functional tests to ensure that previously developed and tested software still performs after a change.
 - **regular expression**: a sequence of symbols and characters expressing a string or pattern to be searched for within a longer piece of text.